timhowgego/Aquius/README.md

 Possible `options`:

 * `callback` - function to receive the result, which should accept `Object` (0) `error` (javascript Error), (1) `output` (as returned without callback, described below), and (2) `options` (as submitted, which also allows bespoke objects to be passed through to the callback).
-* `connectivity` - `float` factor applied to weight population by service level: population * ( 1 - ( 1 / (service * connectivity))), where result is greater than zero.
+* `connectivity` - `float` factor applied to weight population by service level: population * ( 1 - ( 1 / (service * connectivity))), if result is greater than zero.
 If `connectivity` is missing or less than or equal to 0, population is not factored.
 The user interface calculates `connectivity` as: configuration.connectivity * ( 2 / ( power(10, configuration.p) / 10 )), producing factors 2, 0.2, and 0.02 - broadly matching long distance, local/inter-urban and city expectations.
 * `geoJSON` - `Array` of strings describing map layers to be outputted in GeoJSON format ("here", "link", "node" and/or "place").
 * `network` - `integer` index of network to filter by.
 * `range` - `float` distance from _here_ to be searched for nodes, in metres.